Overview

 What Is Term Insurance for Senior Citizens?

-Term insurance works in a way where you pay premiums for a selected policy term, and if the policyholder dies during this period, the insurer pays out a lump sum amount (sum assured) to the nominee.
+Here’s how it works: you pay premiums for a chosen policy term, and if the policyholder dies during that period, the insurer pays the sum assured to the nominee.

 This payout acts as a financial safety net for the family.
 It helps ensure that dependents are not left struggling with daily living expenses, outstanding loans, medical bills, or other financial obligations in the absence of the earning member.

-Why Are Term Insurance Plans for Senior Citizens More Expensive?
+Ditto's Pick for the Best Term Insurance Plans for Senior Citizens in India

-Key Features of Term Insurance for Senior Citizens
+Features of Term Insurance for Senior Citizens in India

 Tax Benefits